gaia-unlimited/community-workshop1/docs/content/logistics.md

 Lunch and coffee breaks will be provided at the workshop venue on all days of the workshop.
 Vegetarian options will be available (no need to pre-order).
 If you have any additional dietary requirements, please email Carola Jordan well in advance.

 ## <i class="fa-solid fa-champagne-glasses"></i> Workshop dinner

-_typical price is ~ 50E/pers; Not always part of the event_
+To foster and thrive interactions between participants, we will be providing a reception buffet dinner on Wednesday evening at the venue.

-We will hold a workshop dinner on XXX evening at XXX.
-Exact times and menu choices will be provided nearer the time.
-We will travel together directly from the workshop to the restaurant by bus (leaving MPIA around 18:00).
-If you don't wish to attend, please contact us so we can provide the restaurant with the correct numbers.
+_The bus schedule will be adapted._

 ## <i class="fa-solid fa-bed"></i> Accommodation
 Participants are responsible for making their own accommodation arrangements.
 Heidelberg has plenty of hotel and airbnb options; the following hotels are some suggestions (but we don't endorse any particular hotel).